James T. Aubrey: Early life and career

 After being discharged from the Air Force, Aubrey stayed in Southern California; before his marriage, he intended to return to Chicago.
 In Los Angeles, he sold advertising for the Street & Smith and Condé Nast magazines.
 His first broadcasting job was as a salesman at the CBS radio station in Los Angeles, KNX, and soon went to the network's new television station, KNXT.
 Within two years, Aubrey had risen to be the network's West Coast television programming chief.
 He met Hunt Stromberg Jr., and they developed the popular Western series Have Gun, Will Travel.
 They sent their idea to the network's chief of programming, Hubbell Robinson, and as journalists Richard Oulahan and William Lambert put it, "the rest is TV history."
 Aubrey was promoted to manager of all television network programs, based in California, until he went to ABC in 1956.

 On December 16, 1956, American Broadcasting Company (ABC) president Oliver E. Treyz announced Aubrey would immediately become the network's head of programming and talent.
 ABC, the weakest of the three networks at the time, was a contender with a roster of affiliates and programs comparable to the early days of the Fox network.
 Aubrey later said, "at that time, there was no ABC.
 The headquarters was an old riding stable, but I went because [ABC chairman] Leonard Goldenson in effect said, 'Look, I don't know that much about TV, I'm a lawyer.'
 And he let me have autonomy."
 As vice president of television, a title which Aubrey gained before March 1957, he brought to the air what he recalled as "wild, sexy, lively stuff, things that had never been done before"; shows such as the Walt Disney anthology television series produced by The Walt Disney Company and shows produced by Warner Bros.
 Television such as Maverick, a Western starring James Garner, and 77 Sunset Strip, a detective show starring Efrem Zimbalist Jr.

-Oulahan and Lambert said that Aubrey scheduled "one lucrative show after another [...] and for the first time, the third network became a serious challenge to NBC and CBS."
+Oulahan and Lambert said that "Highbrow critics were pained", but Aubrey scheduled "one lucrative show after another [...] and for the first time, the third network became a serious challenge to NBC and CBS."
 Among the successes he scheduled were: The Donna Reed Show, a domestic comedy; The Rifleman, a Western with Chuck Connors, and The Real McCoys, a rural comedy with Walter Brennan and Richard Crenna.